OpenEvalProject/evals/manuscripts/elife-75593/v1/manuscript.md

 ## Methods

-## Individual-based primary school model
+### Individual-based primary school model

 We construct an individual-based model to describe COVID-19 outbreaks in a primary school setting, which we briefly introduce in this section We refer to the Supplementary Information for a full description of the model.
 Children are assigned to classes and we simulate interactions among children both within and between classes.
 Teachers are allocated to specific classes and are assumed to interact only with individuals with whom they share the same class.
 We assume that symptomatic individuals develop symptoms at the peak of their infectiousness, at which they can be detected and placed in isolation for 10 days.
 We implement three testing policies aimed at mitigating school outbreaks:

 All testing policies will close a class when the number of infections in this class exceeds two cases.
 Analogously, all testing policies will close the school when the number of infections over all classes exceeds 20 cases.
 When the class, or school, threshold is triggered, the respective class, or the entire school, is closed for 10 days.
 The length of isolation and of class/school closure is set according to viral clearance observations (Chang et al., 2020b), and in line with isolation policies in place in European countries in the first half of 2021.
 Infection counts are recorded in a 14-day time window to determine class and school closures.
 We assumed a weekly screening as the baseline scenario because a strategy based on a single test can be more easily applied at a national level when a high amount of tests need to be quickly analyzed.
 However, we also consider a repetitive screening strategy based on twice weekly testing.
 The assumptions on class and school thresholds, and on the frequency of weekly testing are challenged in a sensitivity analysis, which we discuss in the Results section.

-## Experimental framework
+### Experimental framework

 Model parameters are set to describe COVID-19 spreading.
 We represent both the Wuhan strain of SARS-CoV-2 and the Delta variant by setting different transmission potentials given a contact, informing such values from the literature (Li et al., 2020; Burki, 2021).
-We consider a distinct detection probability of symptoms pD for children (pD=0.3) and adults (pD=0.5), as children typically exhibit mild symptoms that are easily overlooked (Sinha et al., 2020).
+We consider a distinct detection probability of symptoms $p_{D}$ for children ($p_{D}=0.3$) and adults ($p_{D}=0.5$), as children typically exhibit mild symptoms that are easily overlooked (Sinha et al., 2020).
 Children are set to be halve as susceptible as adults (Davies et al., 2020).
 We assume that 30% of school children are immune due to prior infection, and that 90% of the teachers are immune, due to their vaccination status or due to prior infection (Sciensano, 2022).

 The simulated testing procedure accounts for the use of PCR tests on saliva or throat washing samples.
 The sensitivity of such tests is set to 86%, and there is a one day delay in reporting the result (Butler-Laporte et al., 2021).
 Recent reports show that the performance of saliva sampling in combination with PCR testing is on par with nasopharyngeal swab sampling in combination with PCR testing (Wyllie et al., 2020).
 We assume full compliance to testing, that could potentially be reached since saliva sampling is less invasive compared to other specimen collection procedures.
 Infectious individuals become PCR detectable 2 days after infection, as previously assumed (Torneri et al., 2020; Torneri et al., 2021).
 For the reactive screening testing policy, we assume that there is a one day screening delay.